SolsticeAR/SolsticeAR-mobile-client/README.md

 SolsticeAR Mobile Viewer
 A platform that allows users to both create and enjoy unique augmented reality experiences.
+Learn more at solsticear.com (heroku might be sleepy, so give it a second if it doesn't load right away!)

 # .env configuration